-- completion of the feasibility study which includes confirmatory test work and associated engineering activities; - completion of the Project's environmental impact assessment process; - continuing discussions and negotiations with potential customers, as well as strategic and financial partners and government agencies, including those related to funding the development of the Chvaletice Manganese Project; - completion of certain land rights.
+- production and delivery of small samples of high-purity manganese products from the pilot plant to allow prospective customers to continue or initiate their supply chain qualification; - taking delivery of, permitting, installing, commissioning and operating of the demonstration plant to allow the Company to produce bulk, multi-tonne finished product samples for prospective customers' supply chain qualification; - completion of the feasibility study which includes confirmatory test work and associated engineering activities; - completion of the Project's environmental impact assessment process; - continuing discussions and negotiations with potential customers, as well as strategic and financial partners and government agencies, including those related to funding the development of the Chvaletice Manganese Project; and - completion of certain land rights acquisition.

-The completion of the Chvaletice demonstration plant and commissioning thereof, as well as the completion of the feasibility study and the Final EIA, is now expected in the first quarter of calendar 2022.
-This could enable the final environmental permitting for the Project in later 2022.
-However, further disruptions resulting from an extended duration of the COVID-19 pandemic may continue to affect the Company, its suppliers and service providers, and therefore, could result in additional delays in the Company's activities as described above.
+The completion of the Chvaletice demonstration plant and commissioning thereof has experienced some recent delays, in part due to the effects of COVID-19 restrictions and supply chain interruptions in China, and is now scheduled for completion and the start of production in the second quarter of calendar 2022.
+The completion of the feasibility study and the Final EIA, remain on track for completion in the first quarter of calendar 2022.
+This could potentially enable the final environmental permitting for the Project late in calendar 2022.
+However, further disruptions resulting from an extended duration of the COVID-19 pandemic may continue to affect the Company, its suppliers and service providers, and therefore, could result in additional delays in the Company's activities.

-As it moves through the feasibility stage and the project pre-development stage, the Company intends to evaluate potential value-enhancing opportunities for the Chvaletice Manganese Project, with the aim of reducing costs and technical risks.
-These may include optimizing building sizing and layout, equipment selection, solid-liquid separation methods, alternative magnesium removal methods, manganese sulphate crystallization technologies, as well as minimizing energy and water consumption.
+As it moves through the feasibility stage and the pre-development stage, the Company intends to evaluate potential value-enhancing opportunities for the Chvaletice Manganese Project, with the aim of reducing costs and technical risks.
+These may include optimizing building sizing and layout, equipment selection, solid-liquid separation methods, on-site reagent production, as well as minimizing energy and water consumption.
 The Company is also evaluating the possibility of producing additional high-purity manganese products.